weenachuangkud/VMsDispatcher/README.md

 > The original version can be found here:
 > https://github.com/1Axen/Secure-Cast/blob/main/src/Dispatcher/init.lua

+## What is this?

+VMsDispatcher is a parallel scripting module designed to make multi-threading across multiple Actors easier and more manageable.

+It abstracts Actor communication and workload distribution, allowing you to dispatch tasks across worker threads efficiently.

 ---

-## What is this about?
-Parallel scripting Module, aimed at making multi-threading for a lot of Actors easier

 # Getting started